 The Star Wolf mercenary group in Star Fox.
 Leader Wolf, while honorable, is a self-centered jerkass who pined at least nine to eleven years (spanning the time frame of the series) for revenge against one guy, and tried to kill him and his group for an unclear reason beforehand; Leon is supposedly an Ax-Crazy killer, and though Panther is The Dandy and the least aggressive of the group, he still commits crimes and will kill anyone when he must.
 Expect all three, especially Wolf, to be painted as woobifiedBroken Birds who had the most brutal of backgrounds and are really innocent souls on the inside.
 Also expect them to find solace in a romance with another male member of the cast.

-Maximilian because he's hot despite being an aloof, calculating bastard who treats Selvaria like garbage which she accepts due to her unrequited love.
-The fact that he is an unrepentant asshole is brushed off by his supporters, pointing to the fact that he "rescued" Selvaria from Imperial experimentation (ignoring that he himself uses her as a disposable weapon) and that he (apparently) objects to war crimes and punishes those who commit them [[Hypocrite (while committing several himself)]].
+Maximilian, despite being an aloof, calculating bastard who treats Selvaria like garbage which she accepts due to her unrequited love.
+The fact that he's an unrepentant jerk is brushed off by his supporters, pointing to the fact that he "rescued" Selvaria from Imperial experimentation (ignoring that he himself uses her as a disposable weapon) and that he (apparently) objects to war crimes and punishes those who commit them (while committing several himself).

 Jaeger, because he's rugged and cool and has a big cool tank and he's fighting for his nation's freedom!
 Nevermind the fact that to achieve that freedom he's willing to sell any other nation he can down the river to the empire while being a smug idiot who thinks only his problems matter.